tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/01_Prototype-and-classes.md

 point3d;
 ```

+`Object.setPrototypeOf` seems to be the best solution but, in fact it has [performance issues](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Object/setPrototypeOf).

+In a real application prefer using `Object.create`.

 ### "Static" methods

 Static methods are methods that are called directly on the "class" and not on the instance.